wp-plugins/post-views-new/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Post_views is a Simple Wordpress Plugin to show the views till date, of various posts of a blog.
+Post_views is a Simple Wordpress Plugin to show the views till date, of various posts and pages of a blog.

 == Description ==

- * Wordpress Plugin for viewing Number of views for the Post.
+ * Wordpress Plugin for viewing Number of views for the Posts and Pages of a Blog.
- * This simple Plugin Helps the Admins to get the Info about the Views till date of various posts on
+ * This simple Plugin Helps the Admins to get the Info about the Views till date of various posts on the Blog in a form of Table Chart.
-    the Blog.
  * This may help them to Judge their various Authors and may also get the Idea of the tastes of their readers.

 == Installation ==